-You enjoy hard work, and you get a great deal of satisfaction from solving difficult problems and delivering a job well done.
-You think things through, and you are good at recognizing and managing risk.
-You love your team.
-You believe in communicating with them—all the time.
+Do you enjoy hard work, and you get a great deal of satisfaction from solving difficult problems and delivering a job well done?
+Do you think things through, and are you good at recognizing and managing risk?
+Do you want to be part of a team?
 Does this accurately describe you?
 If the answer is yes, you may have a bright future with the Walsh-Fluor Design-Build Team.

-The Walsh-Fluor Design-Build Team is excited to bring hundreds of quality careers to Chicago residents, as well as to connect communities with pre-apprenticeship and career training opportunities.
-If you are in the trades and interested in working on the RPM Phase One Project, click here to apply.
+The Walsh-Fluor Design-Build Team is excited to bring hundreds of quality careers to Chicago residents.
+Walsh-Fluor, alongside our workforce partner, Trinal Inc., is committed to connecting communities with pre-apprenticeship and career training opportunities.
+If you are in the trades and interested in working on the RPM Phase One Project, CLICK HERE TO APPLY.

 Use the Opportunity Code 749R6D when applying for skilled labor positions with our team.

-Walsh-Fluor is committed to achieving the CTA’s Workforce Hiring Goals for RPM Phase One.
+Walsh-Fluor is committed to achieving the CTA’s Workforce Hiring Goals for RPM Phase One Project.

 Economically Disadvantaged Area Zip Codes

-Our team is actively engaging with, and committed to hiring, residents from the identified economically disadvantaged area (EDA) zip codes throughout the Chicagoland area.
-Click on the maps below to view specific targeted zip codes within 70 miles of the project area.
+Our team is actively engaging with, and committed to hiring, residents from the identified economically disadvantaged area (EDA) zip codes.
+Click on the maps below to view specific targeted EDA zip codes within 70 miles of the project area.